-The Florida Literacy Coalition is very proud of the projects that 2009, 2010 and 2011 grant programs have completed.
+The Florida Literacy Coalition is very proud of the projects that 2009-2012 grant programs have completed.
 Project-based learning is a power activity that engages and empowers students to utilize the information they learned in the classroom and apply it in a larger context.

 - Host a health fair, block party, or community bazaar partnering with community organizations to provide Body Mass Index education, blood pressure screenings, cholesterol checks, diabetes information, nutrition guidelines, etc.